SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/automated_testing.md

       | defendant.name.last | Defendant |  |
 ```

 Since story table Steps don't care about having extra unused rows, the report lets you know which rows did or did not get used.
 If rows are listed under "Unused rows", ALKiln couldn't find the fields for those variables during the test.
 Despite that, it was still able to get to the desired question id.
+You should check that section to make sure all your varibles got used.

 Rows are listed in alphabetical order.
 If you have thoughts on pros and cons, we'd love to hear from you.